HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts

+\textbf{\ding{185} Hardening.} \toolname generates hardening patches for the bug instances discovered in the previous phase.
+To do so, it utilizes hardening templates to construct CPG-level patches against vulnerabilities.
+The templates are closely related to vulnerability types.
+Hence, we define templates for all individual vulnerability patterns to cover all possible instances $v \in {\mathcal{V}}_x$.
+We designed \toolname's automated analysis and hardening such that the potential for accidentally breaking legitimate contract functionality is very low (\Cref{chal:runtime-checks}).
+In \Cref{sec:re-hardening,sec:io-hardening,sec:suicidal,sec:txorigin,sec:untrusteddelegate,sec:uncheckedcalls} we provide detailed descriptions of the hardening templates.
+To perform hardening, \toolname queries the CPG for all bug instances and applies the corresponding hardening template.
+In doing so, \toolname resolves and inserts missing expressions in the template. \toolname augments the CPG by inserting nodes to the CPG as required by the template.

-\toolname is designed as a source-to-source compiler.
-Thus, \toolname generates the hardened source code as its last step in the compilation workflow. \toolname traverses the hardened CPG, more precisely the hardened AST subgraph of the CPG, to generate the hardened source code.
-During this step, \toolname takes into account the target compiler and compiler version suitable for the smart contract.
+\textbf{\ding{186} Code Generation.} \toolname generates the hardened source code as its last step in the compilation workflow. \toolname traverses the hardened CPG, i.e., the hardened AST sub-graph of the CPG, to generate the hardened source code, taking into account the target compiler version (\Cref{chal:ecosystems}).
 The rewritten source code is then ready for further review or verification, compilation, and deployment.